depthdev/carousel3d/README.md

 <p>NOTE: The API only provides one method called "turn".
 For a small footprint, it's up to the developer to use the turn method in association with any features he/she wants; such as: click navigating, slider navigation, keyboard navigating, swiping, spinning with an ease, etc.</p>

 <h2>Use:</h2>
+<p>Create as many instances as you need for each of your carousels</p>
 <pre>
 var c = new Carousel3D({
   box: '.js-carousel1 div', // Required.
 Container for elements; as selector string